bbbdragon/python-pype-lang/README.md

 ## Style

-I don't know why, but I always found the traditional writing order of Old Chinese, from top-to-bottom, somehow very beautiful.
-Pype reflects this, because it encourages you to always separate your fArgs by line:
+I don't know why, but I always found the traditional writing order of Chinese, from top-to-bottom, somehow very beautiful.
+Pype reflects this (and perhaps, subconsciously, my admiration for the elegant simplicity of Classical Chinese art), because it encourages you to always separate your fArgs by line:
 ```
 from pype import pype as p